surge119/cptcvms/README.md

   - User: `root`
   - Password: `cptcadmin`

-- Windows:
+- Windows (all except kiosks):
   - User: `Administrator`
-  - Password: ``
+  - Password: `cptcadminA1!`

 ## Setup

 Since the passwords to the VMs are unknown, we must first change the passwords.
 For linux machines, we just change the boot parameters such that we boot into a root shell, then we can remount the filesystem as r/w and then change the password with `passwd`.
+For windows, we change the binary for sticky keys (via a Windows PE bootable usb) and then we can access a command prompt from the login page

 Linux Steps (done on Ubuntu 22.04 with virt-manager)